Why This Recipe Works

 Next, whisk in three-quarters of a cup of all-purpose flour, cover the bowl with plastic wrap, and leave the mixture in a warm place until it has roughly doubled in size.

-To bring the batter together, I whisk another three-quarters of a cup all-purpose flour into the sponge, along with egg yolks, melted butter, vegetable oil, sugar, and a little salt.
+To bring the batter together, I whisk another three-quarters of a cup of all-purpose flour into the sponge, along with egg yolks, melted butter, vegetable oil, sugar, and a little salt.
 Treat the batter as you would a breakfast pancake batter; you don’t want to over-mix it, because gluten development will lead to tough blini.
 Leave it a little lumpy.

 Right before cooking, whisk two egg whites until they hold soft peaks, then gently fold them into the batter.